 The sheer diversity of Spain truly mesmerizes me.
 In contrast to the dry, warm, and sunny Rioja wine region I visited a couple weeks ago, my recent trip to the Basque Country seemed worlds away.
 Located on the Bay of Biscay on the Atlantic Coast, País Vasco (Spanish) or Eskuadi (Basque), experiences a mild maritime climate with rain dominating the forecast most of the year.
 In fact, it rains so much that the Basque have created a word for the constant mist: txirimiri.
 Although an inconvenience for city-goers, the rain is much appreciated in the countryside, making the verdant landscapes along the stretch of coast possible.

-A holiday in France meant a three day weekend for me, so myself and 3 of my international friends took a short drive across the Spanish border.
+A holiday in France meant a three day weekend for me, so myself and three friends took a short drive across the Spanish border.
 Our trip unfolded in the seaside city of San Sebastián, known as the gastronomic capital of Spain.
 Much larger than I anticipated, San Sebastián, is a buzzing cosmopolitan area lined with vibrant buildings and lush palm trees.
 We were staying in a cozy apartment situated in Parte Viejo, which just so happens to be a lively area of town offering some of the most popular tapas bars.

 So what does one do in a city with relentless rain?
 Tapas bar crawl it is!
 The four of us set out on a mission to discover this relatively unknown region through its unique gastronomic offerings and local wines.
 Let me say, I have had my fair share of tapas in the past, but the tapas culture of Basque Country is unsurpassed to anywhere else in Spain.
 Called pintxos in Basque, these culinary bites of heaven are traditionally a sliced baguette piled high with myriad meats, seafood, and cheeses and held in place with a toothpick, or ‘pintxo.’
 The pintxos are artfully displayed across bar tops just calling to the adventurous foodies walking by.